babiaxr/aframe-babia-components/docs/HOW_TO_CHARTS.md

     - `height`: the **numeric** field of the data filtered by `filterdata` that will define the height of the bubbles.
     - `radius`: the **numeric** field of the data filtered by `filterdata` that will define the radius/size of the bubbles.

-2. Finally, add the component `bubbleschart` (with its optional params if you want):
+2. Finally, add the component `geobubbleschart` (with its optional params if you want):

 ![Example](https://i.imgur.com/5cw40tj.png)